nicklockwood/layout/README.md

 		self.layoutNode.state = ["isSelected": true]
 	}

-Note that you can used both constants and state in the same Layout, but you should avoid duplicating keys between the state and constants.
-Do not be tempted to try to override a constant value using the state object - this will result in an error.
+Note that you can used both constants and state in the same Layout.
+If a state variable has the same name as a constant, the state variable takese precedence.

+Although state can be updated dynamically, all state properties must be given default values when the `LayoutNode` is first initialized.
+Adding or removing state properties later on is not permitted.

 As with constants, state values can be passed in at the root node of a hierarchy and accessed by any child node.
 If children in the hierarchy have their own state properties then these will take priority over values set on their parents.

-It is generally discouraged to inject state at multiple levels in a node hierarchy however, as it becomes difficult to keep track of where values are coming from, and may reduce opportunities for performance optimizations in the future.
+When setting state, you do not have to pass every single property.
+If you are only updating one property, it is fine to pass a dictionary with only that key/value pair.

 Setting the `state` property of a `LayoutNode` after it has been created will trigger an update.
 The update causes all expressions in that node and its children to be re-evaluated.
-In future it may be possible to detect if parent nodes are indirectly affected by the state change of their children and update them too, but currently that is not implemented.
-This is another reason why you are encouraged to set state only on the root node of a given hierarchy.
+In future it may be possible to detect if parent nodes are indirectly affected by the state changes of their children and update them too, but currently that is not implemented.

-In the example above, we've used a dictionary to store the state values, but `LayoutNode` supports the use of arbitrary objects for state.
+In the examples above, we've used a dictionary to store the state values, but `LayoutNode` supports the use of arbitrary objects for state.
 A really good idea for layouts with complex state requirements is to use a `struct` to store the state.
 When you set the state using a `struct` or `class`, Layout uses Swift's introspection features to compare changes and determine if an update is necessary.

-Internally the `LayoutNode` effectively just treats the struct as a dictionary of key/value pairs, but you get to take advantage of compile-time type validation when manipulating your state programmatically in the rest of your program:
+Internally the `LayoutNode` still just treats the struct as a dictionary of key/value pairs, but you get to take advantage of compile-time type validation when manipulating your state programmatically in the rest of your program:

 	struct LayoutState {
 		let isSelected: Bool